HanikJain/food-ordering-website/README.md

 # Live project
 https://meal-monkey.onrender.com/

+Note : Sometimes Backend may go down if monthly quota is reached across all free instances on [render](https://render.com/)

 ## Project Setup
 To setup this project in your local machine follow the next 3 steps.